 While internal dialogue plays a strong role in how you approach your goals, so does external!

-Speaking to yourself in the second person with positive statements such as “you can do this” can spark additional motivation you need.
-Try being your own coach to keep mental focus on the task at hand and the steps required along the way.
+Speaking to yourself in the second person with positive statements such as “you can do this” can spark the additional motivation you need.
+Try being your own coach to keep your mental focus on the task at hand and on the steps required along the way.